-In Sudan's Rebel-Held Nuba Mountains, War Rages On
+In Sudan's Rebel-Held Nuba Mountains, a terrible war rages on.

 When Liberian dictator Charles Taylor was convicted by the International Criminal Court this week of committing, aiding, and abetting crimes against humanity in Sierra Leone’s civil war, it was widely regarded as an overdue act of justice.
 But it was also an opportunity to reflect on the many other alleged war criminals still awaiting their day in court.

 How Khartoum is Yet Again Chasing Civilians From Their Homes

 Yida Camp, South Sudan—The Yida refugee camp, just south of the disputed border between the Republic of Sudan and newly-independent South Sudan, rarely feels like the edge of a warzone.
 Children chase donkeys and bicycle wheels through the streets, and the men spend the day languidly sipping spicy coffee in the camp’s surprisingly busy marketplace.
 The warzone is in the Nuba Mountains in the region of Southern Kordofan, a fifteen kilometer trek away, through the desert and across the border with the Republic of Sudan.
 Still, it is difficult to be optimistic here.

 When interests meet ideals in the arena of states, ideals lose out.
 How shall we count the ways?
 In recent times, there were Somalia, Rwanda and Darfur—the massacres and the ethnic cleansing dwarfing anything happening in Syria or, last summer, in Libya.
 In more ancient history, the world allowed Japan to grab Manchuria and wipe out Nanking.
 Mussolini used poison gas to conquer Abyssinia while the League of Nations postured and then fell apart.
 The U.S. wouldn't even bomb the train tracks to Auschwitz, the reasons put forward being: We need the ordinance for the war against the Germans.